kimjeongwoon98/Code-men-preference-to-woman-s-age/readme.txt

 If you want to make other data, then you can modify parameter in code.
 All figure is displayed using matplotlib.pyplot
-There is no data pre-processing. figure.zip is original graph png file in paper.
+There is no data pre-processing. figure.zip is a collection of original graph png file in table1 and table2.

 Data for average mating age in prehisotry can be found at supplementary material in DOI:10.1126/sciadv.abm7047